Help Center/ Cloud Search Service/ Troubleshooting/ Clusters/ What Do I Do If "Bulk Reject" Is Displayed in an Elasticsearch Cluster?

 1. Check whether the data volume in shards is too large.

-The recommended data volume in a single shard is 20 GB to 50 GB.
+The recommended data size in a single shard is 20 GB to 50 GB.
 You can run the following command on the Kibana console to view the size of each shard of an index:

 GET _cat/shards?index=index_name&v